 The Kongsfjorden pelagic ecosystem is influenced by influx of both Atlantic and Arctic waters, consequently the zooplankton community is composed of both Atlantic and Arctic species.
 The amount of Atlantic water in the West Spitsbergen Current and hence the inflow into Kongsfjorden depends or larger scale climatic factors.
 Therefore, the composition of zooplankton community in Kongsfjorden might function as a climate indicator on a local scale.
 Copepods of the genus Calanus dominates the mesozooplankton community in Kongsfjorden, both in terms of abundance and biomass.
 The Calanus population exist of three species, the smaller Atlantic Calanus finmarchicus, the medium sized Arctic Calanus glacialis and the large Arctic Calanus hyperboreus.
 The relative abundance of C. finmarchicus and C. glacialis in Kongsfjorden depends on the inflow of Atlantic water.
 The larger C. hyperboreus, which is a deep water species, is only present in low numbers in Kongsfjorden and does not contribute much to the total abundance of Calanus.

 Years with C. glacialis dominance are characterized by lower water temperatures whereas dominance of C. finmarchicus usually coincides with periods with increasing inflow of Atlantic water and hence increased water temperatures.
-The years with domination of the cold water species, C. glacialis, were 1999, 2000 and 2008.
+The years with domination of the cold-water species, C. glacialis, were 1999, 2000 and 2008.
 The Atlantic C. finmarchicus was the predominating Calanus species in 1997, from 2001 to 2003 and in 2007 until today, except for 2008.
 2004, 2006 and 2008 were characterized by the almost equal abundance of both Calanus species.

-The trend is less pronounced when we look at the relative proportion of Atlantic and Arctic Calanus species in terms of biomass.
+The trend is less pronounced when looking at the relative proportion of Atlantic and Arctic Calanus species in terms of biomass.
 The large Arctic species (C. glacialis and C. hyperboreus) will contribute more biomass than the smaller Atlantic species (C. finmarchicus) at the corresponding development stage.
 However, there is a large difference in biomass for the different development stages.
 An adult might have six times as much biomass as a young individual (copepodit stage 2-3).
 The total biomass is therefore not only dependent on the number of individuals, but also of the stage composition of the different species at the time of sampling.

 The variability in the abundance of C. glacialis and C. finmarchicus may have implications for the pelagic ecosystem in Kongsfjorden, since variable abundances of these species lead to a shift in the size structure and the amount of energy as lipids available for the next trophic level.

 Planktivorous seabirds and fish tend to be size selective in search of prey.
-An diminution of the mean size of available prey through a shift in species composition of the zooplankton may have consequences for predators.
+A decrease of the mean size of available prey through a shift in species composition of the zooplankton may have consequences for predators.
 For example, little auks have a strong preference for larger prey items and years with a dominance of the smaller C. finmarchicus inside the fjord may force the birds to fly longer distances to find suitable food (e.g. C. glacialis), thereby reducing survival and recruitment success.